NodeBE4/opinion/_posts/2022-04-04-EnclavedMicrostate.md

 Not really, to be honest.
 At Hololive the VTubers *are* the idols, but it's the only significant agency with a heavy idol aesthetic.
 The other two major agencies (Nijisanji and VShojo) don't do the idol thing at all, nor do the vast majority of relatively established mid-tier agencies like 774 or VSpo.
 There are some music-heavy VTubers but that's relatively normal given a lot of them have backgrounds as utaite.

+----- __301.3__ -----2022-04-06 22:09:01+08:00:

+If it's Mai Princess then I feel like they're the least effective company mascots ever, because I watch Milky Queen semi-frequently and still have no idea what company they're mascots for, if they even are.

 ### 302: [So....what's up with Omega?](https://old.reddit.com/r/Hololive/comments/tx7bym/sowhats_up_with_omega/), submitted on 2022-04-06 06:45:39+08:00.

 ----- __302.1__ -----2022-04-06 11:18:51+08:00:

 Given that Omega didn't even promote 3rd Fes I feel like the whole thing is on somewhat of a backburner now.
 My largely speculative take is that Omega was supposed to ultimately serve as EN's A-Chan, serving as a visible producer/director, but I think it went wrong for a few reasons:

 1. While Omega was introduced along with Council, that did leave their position as regards Myth a little weird and open.
-Whereas A-Chan was there basically from the start and kind of organically part of Hololive, building up Omega as this big producer/director figure for the whole of EN was a little weird and kind of retcon-y almost because no such figure seems to have ever existed for Myth.
+Whereas A-Chan was there basically from the start and organically part of Hololive, building up Omega as this big producer/director figure for the whole of EN was kind of retcon-y almost because no such figure seems to have ever existed for Myth.

 2. The focus on design and lore seemed just a bit extra.
 As characters, A-Chan, and more recently Nodoka, are supposed to just be normal humans working at Hololive, while Omega's whole 'divine being' status and elaborate character design all seem almost a bit tacky.
 I suspect a related issue is that there ends up being somewhat of a lore-specific power dynamic, i.e. Omega as a godlike figure seems to be decidedly more 'powerful' lore-wise than EN's members, whereas A-Chan and Nodoka are on the same level as the JP Holomems image-wise.

 3. I legitimately don't think people were wholly receptive to an overtly non-feminine presence in HoloEN.
 Omega being gender-neutral but also occasionally alluded to in masculine terms I think did actually put people off who had seen HoloEN as a primarily female group.
 Optimistically there might be an image element to it related to the above: it might come across as a *little* iffy for the talent section to be all women, and the only known producer/director figure to not be.
+But if you want to blame idol culture I don't think I could say it wasn't part of it.

 4. The way HoloEN appears to work, Omega was kind of superfluous.
 HoloEN, not unreasonably, has somewhat of an image of being self-organising to a great extent among the talents.
 Myth, IRyS, Council, and ID Gen 2 all started mixing and doing their own thing pretty quickly.
 'A-Chan wrangles everyone into the studio' makes sense in context, 'Omega wrangles EN into doing a collab' does not.